BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 ## 5. Magic

-Until you fully understand what's going on, there are many things that seem like magic, requiring special arcane knowledge.
+Until you fully understand what's going on, there seem to be many magical things that require special arcane knowledge.

 Consider creating a `task`.
 You typically do this with a static declaration in your `build.gradle`: